sunfounder/pico_4wd_car/docs/source/play_mode.rst

         .. image:: img/esp01s_led.png

-    * Now, click the |app_run| button to control your Zeus Car with these widgets.
+    * Now, click the |app_run| button to control your Pico 4WD Car with these widgets.

         .. image:: img/run_the_controller.png